 “A big thank you to the skilled and committed volunteers who give so freely of their time.
 The dedication of these volunteers to providing support and information makes a real difference to people who are feeling confused, stressed and often overwhelmed when they come to court.”

 – Legal Aid NSW –

-This volunteering initiative delivers an outstanding commitment to improving access to justice for many, especially to the vulnerable, the socially or economically disadvantaged members of our community.
+This volunteering initiative represents an outstanding commitment to improving access to justice, especially for vulnerable and socio-economically disadvantaged members of our community.